-12. RELATED-PARTY TRANSACTIONS
+13. RELATED-PARTY TRANSACTIONS

 As discussed above, the Airport participates in certain financial transactions with the City of Roanoke for pension and other postemployment benefits.
-In fiscal years 2017 and 2016 the Airport paid approximately \$195,000 and \$129,000, respectively, to the City of Roanoke for storm water utility fees.
-In fiscal years 2017 and 2016, the Airport paid approximately \$19,000 each year to the County of Roanoke for radio repair and replacement fees.
+In fiscal years 2018 and 2017 the Airport paid approximately \$11,000 and \$12,000, respectively, to the City of Roanoke for healthcare premium subsidies.
+In fiscal years 2018 and 2017 the Airport paid approximately \$195,000 each year, respectively, to the City of Roanoke for storm water utility fees.
+In fiscal years 2018 and 2017, the Airport paid approximately \$19,000 each year to the County of Roanoke for radio repair and replacement fees.
 At June 30, 2017, approximately \$19,000 was due to the County of Roanoke.
-No material amounts were due to or from the City of Roanoke or County of Roanoke at June 30, 2016.
+No material amounts were due to or from the City of Roanoke or County of Roanoke at June 30, 2018.

-13. DESIGNATIONS OF UNRESTRICTED NET POSITION
+14. DESIGNATIONS OF UNRESTRICTED NET POSITION

 In December 2016, the Commission passed a resolution for designation of certain amounts of unrestricted net position.
-As noted in the accompanying statement of financial position, unrestricted net position was approximately \$11.9 million at June 30, 2017.
-Of that amount, \$7.5 million was designated for discretionary operating expenditures, capital fund reserve, and major maintenance reserve.
+As noted in the accompanying statement of financial position, unrestricted net position was approximately \$16.4 million and \$11.9 million at June 30, 2018 and 2017, respectively.
+Of that amount, \$7.5 million each year, respectively was designated for discretionary operating expenditures, capital fund reserve, and major maintenance reserve.